Estate version of the best hatch isn’t the roomiest but it’s highly desirable

 Unsurprisingly, the latest Volkswagen Golf Estate is fitted with the same active safety equipment that the hatchback range enjoys.
 This means whichever trim level you choose it will be fitted with an automatic post-crash braking system which ensures the car is brought to a halt if it didn’t stop after the initial incident.

-Spend extra on a Match Edition or GT grade Golf Estate and additional features Volkswagen calls Front Assist and City Emergency Braking are also included in the package, both of which will automatically slow the car if it detects something in its path.
+Spend extra on a SE or GT grade Golf Estate and additional features Volkswagen calls Front Assist and City Emergency Braking are also included in the package, both of which will automatically slow the car if it detects something in its path.
 These versions also benefit from adaptive cruise control.

 Facelift for 2017